 BUS SUPERVISION: The sponsor is responsible for the group and all others traveling with the squad.
 Participants must ride with the group to the event in order to participate.
 (Special exceptions should be approved ahead of time by the head coach and administration).
 Participants should ride home with the group.
 However, if a participant wishes to be excused from riding home with the team, the sponsor may release them to a parent only.
 Special exceptions must be approved by the Administration prior to the trip.
 Only personnel authorized by the coach and/or administration for the trip should travel on the bus.
 Sponsors are responsible for proper dress and conduct of their group while on trips and should keep in mind that individuals and teams are representative of Smith Center High School and should act accordingly.
 Sponsors will supervise students during the trip.
 It is not the driver’s responsibility to watch the students or provide discipline.
 That responsibility is the duty of the sponsor.
 Double check student count to be sure everyone is aboard before departure.
 Be sure to have students pick up all trash and place in correct containers before unloading.
 Sponsors are reminded that glass containers are not allowed on the bus.
 Be sure to thank the driver for a safe trip.

 CLASSROOM SUPERVISION: No student can be sent out of class permanently without the approval of the administration.
 Do not threaten students with punishment you are not ready to initiate.
 Take positive action immediately.
-Teachers will be expected to open their classroom doors and be present in the hallways outside their classrooms or in their classroom at 8:00 a.m..
+Teachers will be expected to open their classroom doors and be present in the hallways outside their classrooms or in their classroom at 7:45 a.m.
 Teachers are expected to remain in their classrooms while a class is in session.
 To limit classroom interruptions, the use of the intercom will be limited to emergencies.
 Phone calls should be taken care of during plan times.
 The office staff will take messages unless there is an emergency.
 Students are not to remain unsupervised in a classroom after school is dismissed.
 If a student is given extra class duty, a teacher must remain in a supervisory capacity.
 Under no circumstances are school keys to be given to students!

 HALL SUPERVISION: There is an ever present need for hall supervision between classes, both before and after school.
 The presence of teachers in the hall is the best deterrent to most forms of misconduct.
 Standing near the classroom door, a teacher may observe and be observed from both classroom and hall.